cloverjiyoon/SmartBooking/README.md

 ### _Lei Li_
 ---
-- Foucs on Frontend part - main web
+- Foucs on Frontend part - set up the framework of the frontend using REACT
+- set up the connection between frontend and backend.
+REACT fetch and post/put data via Node express API to do the seach

-- Login and Logout
+- register and Login pages and logics. using react login auth context api.

 ![Image Link](https://github.ccs.neu.edu/NEU-CS5610-SU22/BookingAppImage/blob/main/LandingPage.jpg)